glizzyoverdrive/lukso-scaffold/README.md

 ### Getting started

-To get started with LUKSO Scaffold, follow the steps below:
+To get started with LUKSO Scaffold 🛠️, follow the steps below:

 1. Clone this repo & install dependencies